johncoleman83/hodor/README.md

 ## Description

-This Repo has various apps for the hodor project for Bootcamp School.
+This Repo has various apps for the hodor project for a software development program.
 Each app uses requests library from python to GET HTML from various pages at the URL:
 `http://54.221.6.249/`.
 Then, the apps POST data to a form that replicates a voting poll.
 My ID is 123 on all the forms, and the apps vote for my ID a